When to Hire a CFO: Determining When Your Business Needs One

 In order to alleviate the pressure, some small business owners delegate their financial management to another employee or family member.
 This usually doesn’t work out as the delegated person might not have the expertise to manage the bookkeeping expertly.
 In fact, 60 percent of small-business owners believe they aren’t knowledgeable about finance and accounting.
 The smart entrepreneur anticipates this and understands that the business needs a financial expert.

-A Chief Financial Officer is a dedicated resource businesses employ to bring structure and professional expertise to its financial management needs.
-They attend 4 years of college and then train to be able to create structurally sound strategies to maintain financial success.
+A chief financial officer is a dedicated resource businesses employ to bring structure and professional expertise to their financial management needs.
+They attend four years of college and then train to be able to create structurally sound strategies to maintain financial success.
 CFOs take charge of the business’s finances and ensure that the company and the stakeholders benefit financially.

 A CFO has the expertise, training, and understanding of a wide range of business models.
 As well as how it makes and spends money.
 With that knowledge and their own experience, a CFO takes over the financial management of a business.